Pratham-mehta/OptimizedEfficientNets/README.md

    > Make sure you are connected on NYU VPN through cisco Anyconnect

-2. Upload the github project files through scp on NYU HPC
+2. Upload the GitHub project files through scp on NYU HPC

 3. Modify as per the requirements for the `sbatch` files, Once done, this is how you would run the python project files on terminal